 With the nation's only women-owned magazine published exclusively for women business owners, Monica and her team have crafted a magazine that is like a reunion with an old friend.
-Under her leadership, Enterprising Women has become a friendly meeting place, a public forum, and a national stage for the critical issues confronting women’s businesses and daily lives.
+Under her leadership, Enterprising Women has become a friendly meeting place, a public forum, and an international stage for the critical issues confronting women’s businesses and daily lives.
 She leads a team of writers who share the unique perspectives and experiences of entrepreneurial women — women who dare to think big, make the leap, and follow their dreams.

 Prior to co-founding a magazine publishing and consulting business with her husband, John W. Dancer, in the early 1980s, she spent seven years publishing a trade magazine for the photography industry.
 She established Enterprising Women Inc. as its president and CEO in 1999, and her team published the first issue of Enterprising Women together in May 2000.

 The International Alliance for Women (TIAW) presented her with the TIAW World of Difference 100 Award in 2010 in recognition of her outstanding contribution in making “all the difference in the world” to the economic empowerment of women.
 She received the President’s Award in 2011 from Women Impacting Public Policy to recognize her leadership role and the significant impact that Enterprising Women has had on the growth of the women’s business community.

-Monica established the Enterprising Women of the Year Awards program in 2002 to recognize outstanding women entrepreneurs from North America based on solid business growth, mentorship and support of other women and girls, and community leadership.
+Monica established the Enterprising Women of the Year Awards program in 2002 to recognize outstanding women entrepreneurs worldwide based on solid business growth, mentorship and support of other women and girls, and community leadership.
 She also founded the Enterprising Women Hall of Fame to recognize accomplished women entrepreneurs and nonprofit leaders with a lifetime of achievements.

 In March 2011, Monica and her team launched the Enterprising Women Foundation, a nonprofit that encourages philanthropic giving among women business owners and will support projects to grow women’s entrepreneurship in the United States and around the world.
 The Foundation is launching a national mentorship project in 2014, with events held around the United States to promote and encourage mentorship of girls and young women entrepreneurs.
 The project will begin with a January 24, 2014 kickoff luncheon in Washington, DC.

-Closer to home in North Carolina, Monica has been actively involved in her children’s schools, serving as president of the Moore Square Museums Magnet Middle School Parent Teacher Association (PTA), where she launched a Young Entrepreneurs Club, mentored middle school-aged youth, and served on the school’s Business Alliance.
+Closer to home in North Carolina, Monica has been actively involved in her children’s schools, serving as president of the Moore Square Museums Magnet Middle School Parent Teacher Association (PTA), where she launched a Young Entrepreneurs Club, mentored middle-school-aged youth, and served on the school’s Business Alliance.

-A native of Bay City, MI, Monica and her husband John Dancer have lived in Cary, NC, for a decade and a half with their two sons, Austin and Alex.
-Monica has three grown step-children, three grandsons, and a granddaughter.
-After earning her degree in journalism from Bradley University (Peoria, IL), she began her career as an award-winning newspaper reporter and editor.
+A native of Bay City, Michigan, Monica and her husband John Dancer have lived in Cary, North Carolina for 17 years with their two sons, Austin (23) and Alex (21).
+She has three grown step-children and four grandchildren.

 Return to top of page